MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 `null`

-The default status is used on the dossier.
+If `optionsFeature` is `null`, the Options features are enabled.
+Whether you will see the interface is based on the `navigationBar` object.

 #### Sample